clinta/clinta.github.io/about.md

 permalink: /about/
 ---

-Devops enginner posting about the technologies I use and things that interest me.
+Devops engineer posting about the technologies I use and things that interest me.

 ### More Information